haraldvage/ELMED219x/setup.md

 ## Install and test the course environment

-After you've made sure that Anaconda and Git are installed, go through the following steps:
+After you've made sure that Anaconda and Git are installed, go through the following steps (if you're on Windows, use the "Anaconda Prompt").
 ### Download the repository:
 ```bash
 git clone https://github.com/MMIV-ML/ELMED219x